-Each pair of nodes in a cluster communicates via a number of TCP connections which remain open until one of the nodes shuts down or communication between the nodes is disrupted by a failure in the underlying infrastructure.
+Each pair of Elasticsearch nodes communicates via a number of TCP connections which remain open until one of the nodes shuts down or communication between the nodes is disrupted by a failure in the underlying infrastructure.

 You can decrease the maximum number of TCP retransmissions to

 root.
 Five retransmissions corresponds with a timeout of